 - 1. SCIENTIFIC OR TECHNICAL PUBLICATIONS: Scientific or technical publications, including newsletters from universities or research laboratories, should adhere to community standards for fairness and objectivity and should accurately and clearly state the limitations of the testing conditions and other factors which might influence scores.
 The experimental nature of the tasks, data and evaluation procedures should also be stated.
 The full conference proceedings should always be referenced. - 2.
-ADVERTISEMENTS: No advertisements using the DUC evaluation results can be placed in magazines, journals, newspapers, or other publications. - 3.
-PRESS RELEASES: Press releases about DUC results to organizations with national/international coverage are also prohibited. - 4.
+ADVERTISEMENTS: No advertisements using the TREC evaluation results can be placed in magazines, journals, newspapers, or other publications. - 3.
+PRESS RELEASES: Press releases about TREC results to organizations with national/international coverage are also prohibited. - 4.
 MARKETING LITERATURE, LOCAL NEWSLETTERS: Although it is recognized that extensive evaluation discussions are not appropriate in this type of literature, it is expected that any claims made on the basis of evaluation results are accurate, that the evaluation measures used to substantiate these claims are stated, and that a reference is made to the full conference proceedings.
-Where promotional material is subject to prepublication revision by the media, the author should make every effort to see that the revision does not cause a violation of the guidelines.
+Where promotional material is subject to prepublication revision by the media, the author should make every effort to see that the revision does not cause a violation of the guidelines. - 5.
+Web Sites: Web sites are a type of marketing literature with a global distribution.

-- 5. Cross-system comparisons may not be made with other named teams for individual tests, and may only be made when they are supported by accepted methods of statistical significance testing.
+- The guidelines for marketing literature in general apply to web sites as well.
+References to TREC should link to the TREC web site. - 6.
+Cross-system comparisons may not be made with other named teams for individual tests, and may only be made when they are supported by accepted methods of statistical significance testing.
 Comparisons must be accompanied by the results of those tests and should reference the publication of those tests in the conference proceedings or related literature.
-Informal, qualitative comparisons with recognized baselines or benchmarks, and with general levels or trends in performance, must be clearly stated to be such and thus open to statistical reassessment. - 6.
-A copy of any publications that quotes or contains references to the DUC evaluations results must be provided to the DUC program chair.
+Informal, qualitative comparisons with recognized baselines or benchmarks, and with general levels or trends in performance, must be clearly stated to be such and thus open to statistical reassessment. - 7.
+A copy of any publication that quotes or contains references to the TREC evaluation results must be provided to the TREC program chair.